js816/World_Weather_Analysis/README.md

 For determining directions, we could provide various options including walking, bicycling, driving, and mass transit.
 This customization could be especially appealing to several of our customer segments.

-Additionally, since cell coverage can be spotty in some areas or customers may intentionally unplug during their vacation, we could allow the printing of directions, selected hotel, confirmation numbers, etc., in one package so they have easy access to all key information.
+Additionally, since cell coverage can be spotty in some areas or customers may intentionally unplug during their vacation, we could allow the printing of directions, selected hotels, confirmation numbers, etc., in one package so they have easy access to all key information.